Skip to content

 Link Management tab in the drag-and-drop editor with an example list of link templates.

-As you add link templates in the Link Management tab, scroll to the right to view the templates you’ve added.
-If existing links within an email already have a link template added, newly added links will also have the link template added by default.
+As you add link templates in the Link Management tab, each template appears as an additional column in the table.
+If existing links within an email already have a link template added, newly added links also have the link template added by default.

 You can also duplicate link templates.
 Learn more about creating and managing templates and creative content in Templates & Media.